Emotional and binge eating are real problems in the United States. Studies show that four in 10 Americans have some kind of eating-related problem.

 - Keep a food journal.
 This will help you train your mind to eat consciously.
 Many people don’t even realize how much or how often they eat.
 Keep a food journal and be strict about what and when you eat.
 At first, the journal doesn’t have to be about counting calories, just creating awareness.
 Fill the notebook with inspiring quotes and images that will keep you going when times get tough.

 - Learn to manage stress.
 Everyone struggles with stress management.
 But, that means there are infinite tools and information out there to help you cope.
 Vow to find something that works for you, whether it be journaling, meditation, or exercise.
-Don’t give up if one thing doesn’t work at first.
+Other options include the use of Delta 8 THC Tinctures as they are said to help alleviate stress as well as alleviate chronic pain and insomnia which can also cause stress, which is why a destressing remedy may also be beneficial in helping to prevent binge eating.
+Even herbal remedies such as CBD products which are also derived from the marijuana plant can help relieve stress, and yes, they do work for those of you asking “does CBD work without THC?”
+Just don’t give up if one thing doesn’t work at first.
 Managing stress and pushing through difficult situations will do wonders for your health, and life in general.

 - Fight boredom.
 It’s easy to reach for a bag of potato chips when we are sitting around bored, but that is a habit that needs to be broken.
 Have contingency plans set up for times you find yourself boredly wandering the kitchen.
 Have a friend you can call, an activity you like to do, or make a list of new things you want to try when you’re bored.